Sums of squares in Macaulay2: Optional arguments

 \subsection{SDP Solver}

-The optional argument \verb|Solver| is available for many package methods and allows to select the SDP solver.
-These solvers are interfaced via the auxiliary Macaulay2 package \SDP.
+The optional argument \verb|Solver| is available for many package methods and a particular semidefinite programming solver can be picked by setting it.
+These solvers are interfaced via the auxiliary \Mac package \SDP~\cite{sdpM2}.
 The package provides interfaces to the open source solvers CSDP~\cite{borchers1999csdp} and SDPA~\cite{yamashita2003implementation}, and the commercial solver MOSEK~\cite{mosek}.
 There is also a built-in solver in the \Mac language.
 In our experience CSDP and MOSEK give the best results.
 CSDP is provided as part of \Mac and configured as the default.